Majestic Fanfare

 Majestic Fanfare is a short orchestral piece of music written by the British composer Charles Williams in 1935.
-It is well recognized as the theme to ABC news broadcasts in Australia.
-Currently, it is being used on ABC NewsRadio, usually at the top of every hour and by ABC News.
+It is well recognised as the theme to ABC news broadcasts in Australia.
+Currently, it is being used on ABC NewsRadio, local radio stations, Radio National at the commencement of news bulletins each hour, and in a reworked form by the ABC News and regular news bulletins on ABC TV.

 1943 version

 Majestic Fanfare was first recorded in 1943 by the Queen's Hall Light Orchestra conducted by the composer.

 In an abridged form, it came to prominence in Australia, initially as the signature tune for radio broadcasts of proceedings from the Parliament of Australia, and subsequently as the signature tune for radio and television news broadcasts by the Australian Broadcasting Commission (ABC).
 It was first used for this purpose on 1 January 1952 until 1982, when it was replaced with a different version.

 Majestic Fanfare replaced a short version of Advance Australia Fair that had been in use throughout World War II.
 Further shortening of what was already regarded as a significant national song (it would become Australia's official national anthem in 1984) was regarded as somewhat sacrilegious, while shortening the apolitical Majestic Fanfare was deemed less contentious.